Views:

 If you find a job in the UK during your studies, your employer is responsible for verifying your right to work by conducting a right to work check.
 Your employer would need your term and vacation dates to determine when you can work part time or full time.

 You can download a work entitlement letter from your E:vision account by clicking on -Confirmation of work entitlement-.
 You will be required to confirm your personal and course details before the letter can be emailed to your university email.
-Once the letter has been emailed to you, you can provide it to your employer for them to fulfil their right to work check obligations.

 If there are any issues with submitting a request from your E:vision account, or for any queries regarding the work entitlement letter, please submit a case through the Student Hub online portal and ask for further assistance.